-Beach placement of sand in shallow inshore waters as well as at the sand borrow area have limited and short-term impacts on finfish.
-With the exception of some small finfish, most bottom dwelling and pelagic fishes are highly mobile and should be capable of avoiding turbidity impacts of dredging and placement.
-Due to suspension of food particles in the water column, some finfish are attracted to the turbidity plume.
 The primary impact to fisheries is the disturbance of benthic and epibenthic communities.
-As mentioned above, the loss of benthos smothered during berm construction and removed during the borrow dredging activity temporarily disrupts food resources in the impact areas.
+As mentioned above, the loss of benthos smothered during berm construction and removed during the borrow dredging activity temporarily disrupts food resources in the impact areas (Hackney et al., 1996).
 This effect is expected to be temporary, as noted above, due to the documented rapid recolonization that can occur in these highly dynamic environments.
 Depending on the time of year, benthos food resources can recolonize from dredged areas rather quickly (e.g. within a year) via larval recruitment as well as from immigration of adults from adjacent, undisturbed areas (Burlas et al., 2001); Posey and Alphin, 2002; Byrnes et al., 2004).
 Recovery should be most rapid if dredging is completed before seasonal increases in larval abundance and adult activity in the spring and early summer (Herbich, 2000).
-Opportunistic benthic species are adapted to exploit suitable habitat when it becomes available postdredging.
+Opportunistic benthic species are adapted to exploit suitable habitat when it becomes available post-dredging.